NarrativeApp/xgboost/doc/parameter.rst

 * ``updater`` [default= ``grow_colmaker,prune``]

   - A comma separated string defining the sequence of tree updaters to run, providing a modular way to construct and to modify the trees.
 This is an advanced parameter that is usually set automatically, depending on some other parameters.
 However, it could be also set explicitly by a user.
-The following updater plugins exist:
+The following updaters exist:

     - ``grow_colmaker``: non-distributed column-based construction of trees.
-    - ``distcol``: distributed tree construction with column-based data splitting mode.
     - ``grow_histmaker``: distributed tree construction with row-based data splitting based on global proposal of histogram counting.
     - ``grow_local_histmaker``: based on local histogram counting.
-    - ``grow_skmaker``: uses the approximate sketching algorithm.
+    - ``grow_quantile_histmaker``: Grow tree using quantized histogram.
+    - ``grow_gpu_hist``: Grow tree with GPU.
     - ``sync``: synchronizes trees in all distributed nodes.
     - ``refresh``: refreshes tree's statistics and/or leaf values based on the current data.
 Note that no random subsampling of data rows is performed.
-    - ``prune``: prunes the splits where loss < min_split_loss (or gamma).
+    - ``prune``: prunes the splits where loss < min_split_loss (or gamma) and nodes that have depth greater than ``max_depth``.

-  - In a distributed setting, the implicit updater sequence value would be adjusted to ``grow_histmaker,prune``.
+  - In a distributed setting, the implicit updater sequence value would be adjusted to ``grow_histmaker,prune`` by default, and you can set ``tree_method`` as ``hist`` to use ``grow_histmaker``.

 * ``refresh_leaf`` [default=1]

-  - This is a parameter of the ``refresh`` updater plugin.
+  - This is a parameter of the ``refresh`` updater.
 When this flag is 1, tree leafs as well as tree nodes' stats are updated.
 When it is 0, only node stats are updated.

 * ``process_type`` [default= ``default``]